Data-SUITE: Data-centric identification of in-distribution incongruous examples: Data-SUITE details related work

 \subsubsection{Conformal predictor}

 \paragraph{Motivation.} Conformal prediction allows us to transform any underlying point predictor into a valid interval predictor.
-We will not discuss the generalized framework of conformal prediction (\textit{Transductive Conformal prediction}), which required model training to be redone for every data point.
-This has a huge computational burden for modern datasets with many datapoints.
+We will not discuss the generalized framework of conformal prediction (\textit{Transductive Conformal prediction}), which requires model training to be redone for every data point.
+This has a large computational burden for modern datasets with many datapoints.
+For more, see \cite{shafer2008tutorial,balasubramanian2014conformal}.

 We instead only discuss \emph{Inductive Conformal prediction}, which is used in Data-SUITE.
 The inductive method splits the two processes needed: 1. the training of the underlying model and 2. computing the conformal estimates.